 Standard of Review: An administrative decision will be reviewed to determine whether it was arbitrary or capricious.
-In making such a decision, deference is given to the administrator unless the decision is not supported by substantial evidence or exceeds the bounds of reasonableness and rationality.
-A decision is supported by substantial evidence if a reasonable mind could reach the same conclusion as did the administrator based on the evidence available to the administrator.
+In making such a decision, deference is given to the administrator unless the decision is not supported by evidence on which the faculty member could reasonably base their decision whether the decision exceeds the bounds of reasonableness and rationality.
+A decision is supported by sufficient evidence if a reasonable mind could reach the same conclusion as did the administrator based on the evidence available to the administrator.
 The decision should also be consistent with other similar decisions.

 Level 1: Informal Level: A student attempts to resolve the issue by a direct appeal to the relevant decision-maker.

 - A student who believes an administrative action was arbitrary or capricious should, within no later than the last day of the semester following the semester in which the student recevied notification of the initial administrative action, discuss the administrative action with the decision maker and attempt to resolve the disagreement.

 - Administrative areas should provide students with information regarding further steps a student must take for informal redress of concerns beyond the initial decision-maker, including time limitations in the informal process.